th2-net/th2-common-j/README.md

 * username - the required setting defines the Cassandra username.
 The user must have permission to write data using a specified keyspace.
 * password - the required setting defines the password that will be used for connecting to Cassandra.
 * cradleInstanceName - this option defines a special identifier that divides data within one keyspace with infra set as the default value.
-* cradleMaxEventBatchSize - this option defines the maximum event batch size in bytes with its default value set to 1048576.
-* cradleMaxMessageBatchSize - this option defines the maximum message batch size in bytes with its default value set to 1048576.
-* timeout - this option defines connection timeout in milliseconds.
-If set to 0 or ommited, the default value of 5000 is used.
-* pageSize - this option defines the size of the result set to fetch at a time.
-If set to 0 or ommited, the default value of 5000 is used.

 ```json
 {